 Given the price of sildenafil is now very low we would expect more GPs to start issuing NHS prescriptions for sildenafil.
 We also expect some users of Cialis and Levitra to switch to sildenafil due to its lower price.

 Although the patent expiry affected only Germany, the United Kingdom, Italy, the Netherlands, Switzerland, Ireland, Austria, Belgium and Denmark, Dr Fox are able to dispense and post generic sildenafil (TEVA and Actavis brands only) to any EU country that permits online ordering of prescription medicine.
+[Update 2017: new EU rules no longer permit English language medicines to be posted outside the UK.]

 In the first week since the patent expiry, Dr Fox experienced a significant increase in men seeking treatment for ED using sildenafil.